wesbos/es6-articles/18-2 - Destructuring Objects.md

 };
 ```

 For example here, I already used twitter as a variable.
-I can't use it again, but I'm stuck, because this object gives me twitter as a key and this object gives me twitter as a key.
+I can't use it again, but I'm stuck, because this object gives me twitter as a key.
 What you can do is you can rename them as you destructure them.

 So - I want the `twitter` property, but I want to call it `tweet`.
 I want the `facebook` property, but I want to call it `fb`.